 In 2001 ALEC boasted more than a third of state legislators as members, and was responsible for hundreds of acts passed in state legislatures.
 Their influence has continued to grow.
-While ALEC is recognized and rewarded at the national level for its coordinated implementation of the grand plan (gaining commendations from President George W. Bush and members of his administration), its action at the state level gives Episcopalians in their dioceses the opportunity to respond as we are called, caring for those who are incarcerated.
-If we are to affect the future of our burgeoning inmate population, we must respond with grassroots organizing, helping our legislators to get "smart on crime," instead of letting corporations write the laws that make us the most imprisoned nation in the world.
+ALEC's action at the state level gives Episcopalians in their dioceses the opportunity to respond as we are called, caring for those who are incarcerated.
+If we are to affect the future of our burgeoning inmate population, we must respond with grassroots organizing, helping our legislators to get "smart on crime," instead of letting corporations write the laws which make us the most imprisoned nation in the world.